toml-lang/toml-test/README.md

 `toml-test` was designed so that tests can be easily added and removed.
 As mentioned above, tests are split into two groups: invalid and valid tests.

-Invalid tests **only check if a parser rejects invalid TOML data**.
+Invalid tests **only check if a decoder rejects invalid TOML data**.
+Or, in the case of testing encoders, invalid tests **only check if an encoder rejects an invalid representation of TOML** (e.g., a hetergeneous array).
 Therefore, all invalid tests should try to **test one thing and one thing only**.
 Invalid tests should be named after the fault it is trying to expose.
+Invalid tests for decoders are in the `tests/invalid` directory while invalid tests for encoders are in the `tests/invalid-encoder` directory.

-Valid tests check that a parser accepts valid TOML data **and** that the parser has the correct representation of the TOML data.
+Valid tests check that a decoder accepts valid TOML data **and** that the parser has the correct representation of the TOML data.
 Therefore, valid tests need a JSON encoding in addition to the TOML data.
 The tests should be small enough that writing the JSON encoding by hand will not give you brain damage.
+The exact reverse is true when testing encoders.

-A valid test without a corresponding `.json` file will automatically fail.
+A valid test without either a `.json` or `.toml` file will automatically fail.

 If you have tests that you'd like to add, please submit a pull request.